Benefits of Synchronous Communication for Remote Teams

-After the switch to remote or hybrid work models, companies started to focus on the results, rather than the actual hours.
+After the switch to remote or hybrid work models, companies started to focus on the results rather than the actual hours.

 What is Synchronous Communication?

-Benefits of synchronous communication for remote teams
+Benefits of synchronous communication

 - Brings people together.